Legacy-Visuals-Project/Animatium/README.md

 ## 🛠️ Old Settings

-- [X] tiltItemPositions
-    - Description: Tilts the held item position to make held items look like they did in <=1.7.x.
-    - Type: BOOLEAN
-- [X] tiltItemPositions
-    - Description: Tilts the third-person held item position to make held items look like they did in <=1.7.x.
-    - Type: BOOLEAN
 - [X] legacyThirdpersonSwordBlockingPosition
     - Description: Brings back the old third-person sword blocking look from <=1.7.
     - Type: BOOLEAN
 - [X] lockBlockingArmRotation
     - Description: Locks the third-person blocking arm rotation.
-    - Type: BOOLEAN
-- [X] applyItemSwingUsage
-    - Description: Block hitting (apply swing offset in item usage code).
-    - Type: BOOLEAN
-- [X] removeEquipAnimationOnItemUse
-    - Description: Fixes the blocking animation which plays the equip animation on use, and others.
-    - Type: BOOLEAN
-- [X] showCrosshairInThirdperson
-    - Description: Show crosshair whilst in thirdperson like in <=1.8.x.
-    - Type: BOOLEAN
-- [X] removeHeartFlash
-    - Description: Remove heart blinking like in <=1.7.x.
-    - Type: BOOLEAN
-- [X] fixTextStrikethroughStyle
-    - Description: Changes the text strikethrough position to make it look like it did in <=1.12.2.
-    - Type: BOOLEAN
-- [X] centerScrollableListWidgets
-    - Description: Center scrollable list widgets like <=1.7.x.
-    - Type: BOOLEAN
-- [X] oldListWidgetSelectedBorderColor
-    - Description: Returns the old list widget selected border color from <=1.15?
-    - Type: BOOLEAN
-- [X] oldBlueVoidSky
-    - Description: Brings back the forgotten blue void part of the sky.
-(Fixes MC-257056)
-    - Type: BOOLEAN
-- [X] oldSkyHorizonHeight
-    - Description: Changes the horizon height to how it was in <=1.16.5.
-    - Type: BOOLEAN
-- [X] oldCloudHeight
-    - Description: Changes the cloud height back to 128 like in <=1.16.5.
-    - Type: BOOLEAN
-- [X] oldButtonTextColors
-    - Description: Bring back the old yellow hover/grayish text colors like in <=1.14.4.
-    - Type: BOOLEAN
-- [X] removeDebugHudBackground
-    - Description: Remove the F3 Debug Hud background.
-    - Type: BOOLEAN
-- [X] debugHudTextShadow
-    - Description: Add text-shadow to F3 Debug Hud.
-    - Type: BOOLEAN
-- [X] oldChatPosition
-    - Description: Moves chat down 12 pixels like in <=1.8.x.
     - Type: BOOLEAN
 - [X] oldProjectilePosition
     - Description: Brings back old projectile position <=1.8.x.